5 Tips to Turn Your Idea into a New Product Design with Prototype CAD Services

 A brainstorming session among a large group may be an endless argument rather than a fruitful discussion.
 As long as the group is diverse enough to present ideas from various perspectives, you may limit the discussion to ten people.
 The smaller the team, the more focused the conversation gets.
 Ensure the room is engaging enough with people who can generate new ideas.
 Setting a time limit makes sense because you want every person to have an equal chance to explain their ideas.
 A limitation of 15 – 20 minutes for every thought should be plenty enough.

-RELATED: 10 Tips for New Product Design
+RELATED: 10 Tips for new product design

 The 6-3-5 Method